 The international business major at Saint Joseph's University prepares you for a successful career with the tools, theories and practical knowledge to work in an international business environment.

-The Spanish major and minor programs at Saint Joseph’s University focus on language, literature, culture and linguistics related to Spanish spoken in Spain, Latin America and the United States.
-Small class sizes allow for the individual attention necessary to acquire a new language.
-Learning resources include multimedia classrooms and a language lab to provide you with the support needed to succeed.
+The Spanish major and minor at Saint Joseph’s University focus on language, literature, culture, and linguistics related to Spanish spoken in Spain, Latin America and the United States.
+We also offer Spanish for business and medical professions as well as service learning and internship opportunities.
+Small class sizes allow for the individual attention necessary to acquire a new language and for students to work closely with faculty advisors.